annelhote/softMeScite/IDEAS.md

 * SoMeSci Component should match Softcite Plugin: Compare lists and see overlap.
 * Softcite implicit -> no match in SoMeSci (Re-examine Programming Languages, Re-examine URL mentions without software mentions, to update them in SoMeSci) or throw it away ?

-For now: when someone is interested in implicit mentions Softcite has to be used; SoMeSci could be updated with silver standard data through heuristics
+#### Implicit mentions
+- Softcite: remove implicit mentions without an anchor (language/environment)
+- Softcite: examine anchors
+- SoMeSci: Annotate all contexts of Softcite anchors for implicit mentions.
+- (SoMeSci: identify further implicit mentions through heuristics based on Softcite contexts, quality issues)

+#### Component/PlugIn
-Subcomponent: not a standalone software
+- Definition: not a standalone software
-Component matches PlugIn: There is further need for discussion on Bioconductor.
-There are probably mismatches: Fiji.
-Compare complete set of labels
-Manually inspect intersection to find out mismatch confusion matrix based on string table

-Operating system recode in context "SPSS for Windows". (regex) Otherwise model: SoMeSci Application + Operating Sytem = Softcite Environment + software We drop SoMeSci operating System

-SoMeSci Programming language: drop cases where the language is not used only mentioned.
+- Name: use sub-component to express the dependence on other software
+- Softcite+SoMeSci: compare mentions string-based in a table and look at the confusion; discuss mismatches
+- Known mismatches: Bioconductor, Fiji

+#### Operating Systems
+- Softcite: recode cases where an Operating System is mentioned as a version, e.g., "SPSS for Windows"; Regex Matching

+#### Software Merge
+- Define overlapping categories:
+- SoMeSci: merge Application and Operating System as "Software"
+- Softcite: merge Environment and Software as "Software"

+#### Programming Languages
+- SoMeSci: drop "allusions", this ensures conformance with the Softcite definition, where programming language are considered as formal languages, and only annotated if used.
-Re-annotate the other cases connecting them to the software.
+- SoMeSci: Re-annotate Prog other cases connecting them to the software.

-Implicit mention: Update softcite so it needs to be conntected to a language, this allows us to re-annotate SoMeSci contexts where a language is mentioned and update the implicit mentions in the context.
-Make a list of everything matched to an implicit mention, use this list to re-examine SoMeSci.
-Drop things without an anchor.

-SoMeSci: drop co-reference
+#### Co-Reference
+- Drop SoMeSci co-reference

+#### Extension
-Add SoMeSci Extension to the name to match Softcite annotation
+- SoMeSci: add extension to the software name to match Softcite annotation; Regex matching

 ## version